youshen-lim/TalentSol---Applicant-Tracking-System-Application/README.md

 ## 🎯 Automated Candidate Screening Implementation

-I have implemented complete integration of my trained XGBoost Decision Tree model (`best_performing_model_pipeline.joblib`) for automated candidate screening in TalentSol.
-I maintained the model's performance metrics of 70% recall and 57% precision while building a production-ready API infrastructure for real-time predictions.
+Implemented complete integration of trained XGBoost Decision Tree model (`best_performing_model_pipeline.joblib`) for automated candidate screening in TalentSol.
+Maintained the model's performance metrics of 70% recall and 57% precision while building a production-ready API infrastructure for real-time predictions.

 ### **🏆 Implementation Achievements**

-- I integrated the `best_performing_model_pipeline.joblib` file with exact preprocessing pipeline matching the training environment
+- Integrated the `best_performing_model_pipeline.joblib` file with exact preprocessing pipeline matching the training environment
-- I maintained the model's performance metrics: 70% recall and 57% precision using the optimized threshold of 0.5027
+- Maintained the model's performance metrics: 70% recall and 57% precision using the optimized threshold of 0.5027
-- I implemented real-time processing with inference time under 2 seconds and WebSocket updates for live results
+- Implemented real-time processing with inference time under 2 seconds and WebSocket updates for live results
-- I created local development environment using Yarn package management and isolated Python virtual environment
+- Created local development environment using Yarn package management and isolated Python virtual environment
-- I built production-ready infrastructure with comprehensive error handling, monitoring, and batch processing capabilities
+- Built production-ready infrastructure with comprehensive error handling, monitoring, and batch processing capabilities

 ### **🔧 Technical Implementation Details**

-#### **Model Specifications I Implemented**
+#### **Model Specifications Implemented**
-- I integrated an XGBoost Decision Tree Ensemble model architecture
+- Integrated an XGBoost Decision Tree Ensemble model architecture
-- I implemented preprocessing using HashingVectorizer and One-Hot Encoding to match the training pipeline
+- Implemented preprocessing using HashingVectorizer and One-Hot Encoding to match the training pipeline
-- I configured input format to accept Job Description, Resume, Job Roles, and Ethnicity fields
+- Configured input format to accept Job Description, Resume, Job Roles, and Ethnicity fields
-- I implemented probability score output with optimized binary classification using the 0.5027 threshold
+- Implemented probability score output with optimized binary classification using the 0.5027 threshold
-- I enforced strict dependency versions: scikit-learn==1.6.1 and joblib==1.3.2 for model compatibility
+- Enforced strict dependency versions: scikit-learn==1.6.1 and joblib==1.3.2 for model compatibility

 #### **Integration Architecture**
 ```mermaid